purepm/mo-code-reviewer/README.md

 - `github-token`: GitHub token for API access (required)
 - `anthropic-api-key`: API key for Anthropic (required if using Anthropic as the AI provider)
 - `openai-api-key`: API key for OpenAI (required if using OpenAI as the AI provider)
+- `openrouter-api-key`: API key for OpenRouter (required if using OpenRouter as the AI provider)
 - `trigger-label`: The label that triggers the review process (required)
-- `ai-provider`: The AI provider to use (optional, defaults to 'anthropic') values: ('anthropic', 'openai')
+- `ai-provider`: The AI provider to use (optional, defaults to 'anthropic') values: ('anthropic', 'openai', 'openrouter')
 - `severity`: The AI provide the comments with a severity flag, you can decide which of those add to the review by passing the values here ("low|medium|high"), by default only add the high severity comments.
+- `openrouter-ai-model`: AI model to use with OpenRouter (optional, e.g., 'openai/gpt-4o-mini')

 ### Secrets